dynamoose/dynamoose/docs/docs/guide/Schema.md

 You can set a default value for an attribute that will be applied upon save if the given attribute value is `null` or `undefined`.
 The value for the default property can either be a value or a function that will be executed when needed that should return the default value.
 By default there is no default value for attributes.

+Default values will only be applied if the parent object exists.
+This means for values where you apply a `default` value to a nested attribute, it will only be applied if the parent object exists.
+If you do not want this behavior, consider setting a `default` value for the parent object to an empty object (`{}`) or an empty array (`[]`).

 ```js
 {
 	"age": {